heygrady/redux-selectors/README.md

 ## Usage Examples

-### Simple path selector

-Here you can see a path selector that uses lodash.get.
+### Path selectors

+Here you can see a path selector.
+Under the hood, `createSelector(path)` uses `lodash.get` to return values from paths.
+The great benefit of using `lodash.get` is that it will return `undefined` (instead of throwing an error) if the state is not available.

 Notably, this selector isn't memoized.
-There isn't a need to memoize a selector that simply reads a value from the state.
-The great benefit of using lodash.get is that it will return `undefined` (instead of throwing an error) if the state is not available.
+There isn't a need to memoize a selector that simply reads a value from `state`.

+You can read more about [path selectors](/docs/usage/path-selectors.md) in the docs.

 ```js
 import { createSelector } from '@comfy/redux-selectors'